This article has links to products and services we love, which we may make commission from.

 Motel One Royal is one of two Motel One hotels in Edinburgh.

-This Old Town hotel is located just 5-minutes walk away from Waverley Train Station, making it a perfect base for visitors looking for a quick overnight stay.
+This Old Town hotel is located just a 5-minutes walk away from Waverley Train Station, making it a perfect base for visitors looking for a quick overnight stay.

 Staying for longer?
 At Motel One Royal you are directly across from Princes Street Gardens and the shops at Princes Street in the New Town.